HIV Treatment & PrEP

 Our HIV Medical Care Team

 We know that managing a chronic disease can be tough, but our team is ready to help.
-SCHC’s HIV medical care team includes three HIV Specialists and two other providers treating HIV.
+SCHC’s HIV medical care team includes certified HIV Specialists and other medical providers.
 The HIV department also includes nurses, case managers, prevention specialists and a benefit specialist.
 Our goal is to partner with you to achieve and maintain good health.

 To make an appointment or speak to one of our team members confidentially, please call 712-226-8973.